 - supporting the EECCA countries involvement in the activities of the Convention.

-In line with the above-mentioned priorities, following projects are now being implemented or have been already completed.
+In line with the above-mentioned priorities, following projects and activities are now being implemented or have been already completed.

-The trilateral project funded by the Government of the Russian Federation has been developed and launched by the partner countries in order to develop policy and technical framework for effective implementation and ratification of the Convention and three latest protocols to it.
-The project is focused on national air pollutant emission inventory preparatory work to be carried out by national experts in accordance with EMEP/EEA Air Pollutant Emission Inventory Guidebook and the EMEP Emission Reporting Guidelines.
+The trilateral project funded by the Government of the Russian Federation provided assistance to partner countries in setting the methodological and technical framework for building air pollutant emission inventories in accordance with the requirements of the Convention and its protocols in order to strengthen further ratification and implementation of these instruments.
+The key accomplishments of the project include an overview of prioritized anthropogenic air pollution sources by activity sectors and the work plans for building pilot air pollutant emission inventories in accordance with the EMEP/EEA Air Pollutant Emission Inventory Guidebook and the Emission Reporting Guidelines.

 Support to the Implementation of the Convention on Long-range Transboundary Air Pollution in Moldova (2009-2011)